This blog may contain affiliate links. Read our disclosure policy for more info.

 When can you visit Moraine Lake?

-Before you organize your trip to Moraine Lake, it’s important to know that it’s not open year-round!
-It’s best to go between June and mid-October, as this is the only time the access road to the lake is open to the public.
-This restriction also applies to tour operators, so make sure to plan accordingly!
+Before you organize your trip to Moraine Lake, it’s important to know that the road there is not open year-round!
+During the winter, the road is snowed in and the lake is not accessible to any vehicles.
+For this reason, it’s best to go between June and mid-October, as this is when the access road is open to vehicles again.
+This visiting restriction isn’t only for the public but also for tour operators, so make sure to plan accordingly!

-You’ll want to visit when the lake is melted so you get to see that bright blue water color.
-I recommend visiting between late June to early September to guarantee the lake won’t be frozen – especially first thing in the morning.
+The best way to see the bright blue watercolor is when the lake is melted.
+I recommend visiting between late June and early September to guarantee the lake won’t be frozen – especially first thing in the morning.

 Outside the summer and early fall months in Banff National Park, the route to the lake is usually covered with snow, with a high avalanche risk.
 To help keep the public safe, local authorities decided it was best to restrict road access during this time.

-As for time of day, I think Moraine Lake is most magical at sunrise.
+As for the best time of day to visit, I think Moraine Lake is most magical at sunrise.
 I love that quiet stillness of the Rocky Mountains and seeing the golden light hit the lake.
 But all the regular buses and shuttles don’t arrive until after sunrise and you can no longer drive yourself since the access road is closed to personal vehicles due to the impossible parking situation at the lake.

-The ONLY way to get to the lake for sunrise is by joining this Moraine Lake Earlybird tour or this privately-operated shuttle.
+The ONLY way to get to the lake for sunrise is by joining an early morning tour or taking a privately operated shuttle.
 Tour operators are allowed on the road to the lake, so you’ll need to plan ahead for this so you’re not disappointed.
 I’ll go into more detail on the tour later on in this post!

 Related Read: If you’re visiting Banff during wintertime, don’t worry!
 There are still plenty of epic things to do in Banff in winter!